 No. Grandparents University is open to any family on a first-come, first-served basis.

 There are several buses specifically for the program that drive a set route around campus and stop at predetermined locations.
 While these buses may not offer door-to-door service, they reduce the amount of walking.
+A campus map with bus routes is provided in your GPU Program Guide each year.

 Yes, and be sure to bring your bike locks and helmets.
 The MSU Bikes Service Center has adult and some youth bikes available for rent on a first-come, first-served basis.
-For information about bike rentals, contact the Bikes Service Center by email or by calling (517) 432-3400.
+For information about bike rentals, contact the Bikes Service Center via email or by calling (517) 432-3400.

 Complimentary parking is available in Lot 91 (one block south of Holmes Hall on Hagadorn Road) and Lot 89 (corner of Farm Lane and Mt.
 Hope).
 Please note, parking on campus can be challenging and you should plan on parking your car for the entire length of the program.